The MultiCharts integration

 Select Saxo Group from the list in the window that appears and click the Settings button on the right.
 This brings up the Saxo data feed configuration window:

 On this panel, you can select which environment you want to source the feed from.
 If you have a live account with Saxo, we recommend sourcing your data from this environment.
 MultiCharts will automatically use the broker connection we set up above to source data.
-When you pull down quotes for the first time, for instance, to build a chart or backtest a strategy, the Event Log in QuoteManager shows that it connected to Saxo's feed:
+When you pull down quotes (for instance to build a chart or backtest a strategy) the Event Log in QuoteManager shows that it connected to Saxo's feed:

 Two options exist under the "Market Data Access" header.
 Select "PRIMARY" if you want MultiCharts to pull live market data through Saxo (restart of MultiCharts required).
 This option is only required if you are looking to trade listed instruments or CFD on Stocks and you have a subscription set up for live data with Saxo.

 In order to receive prices for instruments other than FX, make sure to enable OpenAPI Data Access first by logging in to SaxoTraderGO, navigating to the Account -> Other section and accepting the disclaimer shown when opening the OpenAPI Data Access module:

 The "SECONDARY" option is the default and provides live data for FX, CFD on Indices and CFD on Futures prices in the live environment.
 If you have no live data subscriptions, this option should be preferred.

 The SIM option allows for data to be sourced from the testing environment, but it will only allow access to FX instruments (see below table).
 This does not affect trading, however.
 A good testing setup would source the data from the live environment, possibly using a real-time subscription, and execute against the simulation environment.
 Any instrument can be traded "in SIM", but market data can only be sourced from the live environment.